 I was born and raised in the Midwest, along the rolling hills of Eastern Iowa.
-By 13, I became sincerely interested in the human journey and human suffering, and even at such a young age, I felt a strong calling to become a psychotherapist.
+By 13, I became sincerely interested in the human journey and human suffering.
+Even at such a young age, I felt a strong calling to become a psychotherapist.
 My gaze never wavered, and I followed that path to where I am today, nearly three decades later.
-Since then, I have been engaged in my own personal growth-work and healing.
-I continue to engage in my own work today, as a practice.
+Since then, I have never stopped engaging my own personal growth and healing.
+I continue view my personal work and transformation, as a life-practice.
 Working with me, you will know that you are sitting with someone who has not shied away from looking deeply within and who is genuinely committed to his own path of growth and healing.
 Having walked the path of transformation, I will serve as a trustworthy guide.

 My education and training as a therapist, counselor, and clinician began when I pursued my passion for psychology and earned my undergraduate degree from the University of Iowa.
 During this time, I sought out direct experience to compliment my academic education.
 I knew I wanted to try to find the heart and source of human psychological/emotional suffering.
 And so, I began working with adults with severe and persistent mental illness.
 I worked in residential treatment clinics as well as in inpatient psychiatric hospital settings.
 Over the course of more than 15 years, I was able to serve a wide variety of populations, from adults with severe mental illness to families, teens, and young adults.